 - 1 15-ounce can crushed tomatoes or tomato sauce

 - 2 cups beef or chicken stock (use gluten-free stock for gluten-free version)

 - 1/2 cup chopped fresh parsley

-1 Pre-soak the beans, either by covering with two inches of water and soaking overnight, or by pouring boiling water over them and soaking them for an hour.
+1 Soak the beans in water: Pre-soak the beans, either by covering with two inches of water and soaking overnight, or by pouring boiling water over them and soaking them for an hour.

-2 Drain the beans and put them in a medium-sized pot and cover with 2 inches of water.
+2 Drain beans, cover with water, cook until tender: Drain the beans and put them in a medium-sized pot and cover with 2 inches of water.
 Bring to a simmer, cover, reduce the heat to a low simmer and cook until the beans are just soft enough to eat, about 1 hour, give or take 15 minutes or so, depending on how old the beans are (older beans will take longer to cook).

-3 Preheat the oven to 325°F. In a 3 or 4 quart heavy-bottomed, oven-proof, lidded pot such as a Dutch oven, heat the olive oil over medium heat.
+3 Cook bacon or pancetta: Preheat the oven to 325°F. In a 3 or 4 quart heavy-bottomed, oven-proof, lidded pot such as a Dutch oven, heat the olive oil over medium heat.
 Add the bacon or pancetta and cook slowly until lightly browned and crispy.

-7 Right before serving, gently stir in the chopped parsley and balsamic vinegar.
+7 Stir in parsley and balsamic vinegar: Right before serving, gently stir in the chopped parsley and balsamic vinegar.
 Taste for salt, add more if needed to taste.

 Serve either hot or at room temperature.